-- the attached standalone financial statements comply, in all material respects, with the IFRS as adopted by the EU, and the additional requirements of German commercial law pursuant to Art.
-325 Sec.
-2a HGB (German Commercial Code) in conjunction with Art.
-315e Sec.
-1 HGB and provides, in compliance with these requirements, a true and fair view of the Company's assets, liabilities, and financial position as of December 31, 2018, and of its profit situation for the fiscal year from January 1, 2018 through December 31, 2018; and - the attached management report as a whole provides a true and fair view of the Company's position.
-In all material respects, this management report is consistent with the standalone financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of the Company's future development.
+- the attached financial statements comply, in all material respects, with the IFRS as adopted by the EU, and the additional requirements of German commercial law pursuant to Section 325(2a) HGB (German Commercial Code) in conjunction with Section 315e(1) HGB and provides, in compliance with these requirements, a true and fair view of the Company's assets, liabilities, and financial position as of December 31, 2019, and of its profit situation for the fiscal year from January 1, 2019 through December 31, 2019; and - the attached combined management report as a whole provides a true and fair view of the Company's position.
+In all material respects, this combined management report is consistent with the financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of the Company's future development.
+Our audit opinion on the combined management report does not extend to the content of the legal representative's declaration (in accordance with section 264 (2) 3 HGB) or the declaration on corporate governance in accordance with section 289f HGB..

-Pursuant to Art.
-322 Sec.
-3 sentence 1 HGB, we declare that our audit has not led to any reservations relating to the standalone financial statements' and the management report's legal compliance.
+Pursuant to Section 322(3) 1 HGB, we declare that our audit has not led to any reservations relating to the financial statements' and the combined management report's legal compliance.